is part of the Informa Markets Division of Informa PLC

 Judging category: INNOVATION

-Neil joined CollectPlus, the UK’s largest independent store based parcel network as CEO in early 2013 having been at the forefront of digital developments in retail for over 15 years.
-Neil subsequently took accountability for Yodel's marketing and commercial functions in November 2017 through his appointment as Chief Commercial Officer.
+Neil was the boss at CollectPlus, the UK’s largest independent store based parcel network, having been at the forefront of digital developments in retail for over 15 years.
+Neil subsequently took accountability for Yodel's marketing and commercial functions in November 2017 through his appointment as Chief Commercial Officer, then Chief Strategy Officer until April 2019.

 Before joining CollectPlus/Yodel, Neil worked as a business advisor to several blue-chip UK retailers and fulfilment businesses following a period at Tesco.
 Prior to Tesco, Neil held senior positions at Woolworths, Hallmark Cards and CWS Ltd. Neil is the immediate past Chairman of CILT (UK), a member of the Engineering & Logistics Staff Corps within the British military, and an Ambassador for Transaid.